maweki/ssfsm/README.md

 `~Machine` returns a negated copy of the Machine.
 The current and initial state of the negated copy are the current and initial state of the original Machine.

+`MachineA - MachineB` returns a DFA that has all the accepting words of A without those of B (difference).
+Both DFAs need to be deterministic.
+Both DFAs need to have the same alphabet.

+`MachineA & MachineB` returns a DFA that has all the accepting words of A that are also accepting words of B (intersection).
+Both DFAs need to be deterministic.
+Both DFAs need to have the same alphabet.

+`MachineA | MachineB` returns a DFA that has all the accepting words of A and all accepting words of B (union).
+Both DFAs need to be deterministic.
+Both DFAs need to have the same alphabet.

+`MachineA ^ MachineB` returns a DFA that has all the accepting words of A and all accepting words of B that are not accepting words of A and B (symmetric difference).
+Both DFAs need to be deterministic.
+Both DFAs need to have the same alphabet.

+For the operations `-`, `&`, `|` and `^`, the resulting machine has (as its states) the cross-product of the states of the original DFAs.
+The machine is not minimized (so it may have redundant and unreachable states).

 ### Information about machines

 `len(Machine)` returns the number of states in the machine